 6. Draft a constitution

-Guidelines for creating a constitution as well as the sample constitution can be found on pages 15 – 19 of the Student Organization Handbooks or on the Student Involvement website.
+Guidelines for creating a constitution as well as the sample constitution can be in the Student Organization & Advisor Handbook or on the Student Involvement website.
 Writing the constitution will probably raise lots of questions.
-Attempt to answer the ones you can and save the rest for the meeting with the Coordinator of Student Organizations and Civic Engagement.
+Attempt to answer the ones you can and save the rest for the meeting with the Coordinator of Student Organizations.

 7. Schedule a meeting with the Coordinator of Student Organizations and Civic Engagement